Differential Test Performance and Peer Effects: Model

-We do not attach a specific economic or behavioral interpretation to the decomposition of $y_{it}^{*}$ into $\kappa_{i}f_{t}$ and $u_{it}$.
+We do not attach a specific economic or behavioral interpretation to the decomposition of $y_{it}^{*}$ into $\kappa_{i}$ and $u_{it}$.
 It is merely a statistical representation for the purpose of isolating variation in test scores that is correlated within groups but invariant across tests and variation that is idiosyncratic to the individual student and test.
-Normalizing $f_{2}=1$, which is without loss of generality, leads to an immediate consequence of the decomposition: The quasi-difference

-is mean zero and uncorrelated across $i$ conditional on $\mathcal{Z}_{n}^{*}$.
-We exploit these two moment restrictions to formulate our GMM estimator.
-They are at the heart of our identification result which is formally presented in Section \ref{sec:Technical}.
+Let $\kappa_{c}=\left(\kappa_{c1},\ldots.\kappa_{cn_{c}}\right)'$, $u_{ct}=(u_{c1t},\ldots,u_{cn_{c}t})^{\prime}$ and combine Assumptions \ref{assu:Production-Function} and \ref{assu:Proportional} such that